EvilOlaf/turnkey-jitsi-hcloud/README.md

 ### First time setup

-- To go your Hetzner cloud panel and create both a primary IPv4 address and IPv6 address (we will use `::1` here).
-I recommend to active protection for both to avoid accidental deletion on instance removal.
+- To go your Hetzner cloud panel and create both a primary IPv4 address and IPv6 address.
+I recommend to activate protection for both to avoid accidental deletion on instance removal.
-- Once that is done create identical A and AAAA records for the desired domain to these IP addresses.
+- Once that is done create identical A and AAAA records.
+Use the first address of your /64 prefix, `::1` to say, for latter.
 - Now you need the `hcloud` tool.
-After activating it with a token grab the IDs of your IP addresses as we will need them later.
+After activating it with a token lookup the IDs of your IP addresses as you will need them later.
 For reference check here: <https://github.com/hetznercloud/cli>

 __Make sure the lookup for your DNS records works before you proceed.__ Have a big cup of coffee, go for a walk or sleep a night over.